gradio-app/gradio/guides/using_flagging.md

 Notice that we define our own
 instance of  `gradio.HuggingFaceDatasetSaver` using our Hugging Face token and the name of a dataset we'd like to save samples to.
-In addition, we also set `allow_flagging="manual"` since on Hugging Face Spaces, this is set to `"never"` by default.
+In addition, we also set `allow_flagging="manual"` because on Hugging Face Spaces, `allow_flagging` is set to `"never"` by default.
 Here's our demo:

 <gradio-app space="aliabd/calculator-flagging-crowdsourced/">